phs928/portfolio/SQL/Marketing Campaign Analysis/README.md

 ### 🎯 Objectives:
 - Calculate acceptance rates for each campaign and identify which campaign had the highest acceptance rate
 - Understand which types of customers are more likely to respond to campaigns

+### 🔍 Key Insights

+- Campaign response rate (%)
+- Average spend per product type
+- Total spend
+- Recency

 ### 🧪 Sample SQL: